farzad528/semantic-search-demo/README.md

 # Azure Cognitive Search - Semantic Search Demo Template
 **DISCLAIMER: This app is not for production use and is strictly for customers to demo the value that Semantic Search can bring.**

-This sample app is for CSA's that want to test out Semantic Search capabilities with their customers index.
+This sample app is for customers that want to test out Semantic Search capabilities with their customers index.
 This app has side-by-side comaparitive functionality that allows you to see Azure Cognitive Search BM25 vs Semantic Search results.

 You can find a live demo [here](https://semantic-search-demo-web.azurewebsites.net/).
 ## Prerequisites